martinchernyavskiy/Notes/CS/Hardware/ECE 252/Number Representation.md

 - Weight of each digit is determined by its position and base
 - Digit value can be at most one less than the base
+- Value is a particular quantity, while number is a way to represent this value

 - ### Decimal (Base 10)
 	- Value of digit depends on its position